RikidWai/personalWeb/README.md

 It's my personal website!
 Not much to see here

-Go to www.github.com Portfolio to check it out!
+Go to https://rikidwai.github.io/personalWeb/ to check it out!